christella06/25RP01964/README.md

-# 🏥 Living Patient Appointment Experience
+#  Living Patient Appointment Experience

-A modern, mobile-first healthcare application designed to guide patients through every step of their medical journey—from symptom checking to appointment booking, hospital navigation, and post-visit follow-up.
+A modern, mobile-first healthcare application designed to guide patients through every step of their medical journey from symptom checking to appointment booking, hospital navigation, and post-visit follow-up.

-## 👩‍💼 Student Information
+##  Student Information

 | Field | Details |
 |-------|---------|